Big Cats

 Who ya gonna call?

-My personal recommendation for the best place to report any sightings of unusual animals in Australia is via the Australian Rare Fauna Research Association (ARFRA) web site.
-To report a sighting, just fill in their form.
 From my experience, ARFRA seems to be a reputable and well-balanced organisation.
-Their founder Peter Chapple sadly passed away a few years ago, but I can confirm that the organisation is still in operation (*updated 6 July 2009).
+Their founder Peter Chapple sadly passed away a few years ago, but from their Facebook page it seems that the organisation is still in operation.
 Another suggestion is to contact your local zoo or National Parks office, or the animal control people at your local council.

 Comments on this page

-- All comments must include a valid email address.
+• All comments must include a valid email address.
 I may send you a message in order to confirm this address.
 If I do not receive a reply, I may refuse to publish your comment.
 (I will not publish your email address unless requested to do so.)

-- I may refuse to publish your comment if you are using an obviously faked identity.
+• I may refuse to publish your comment if you are using an obviously faked identity.

-- Your comment may be edited for grammatical or other reasons.
+• Your comment may be edited for grammatical or other reasons.

-- I may remove material from your comment, or refuse to publish it, if it refers to conspiracy theories, or matters unrelated to big cat sightings.
+• I may remove material from your comment, or refuse to publish it, if it refers to conspiracy theories, or matters unrelated to big cat sightings.

-- I may refuse to publish your comment if it appears to be deliberately misleading, or defamatory in any way.
+• I may refuse to publish your comment if it appears to be deliberately misleading, or defamatory in any way.

-- I may ask you to provide further information to support your comment.
+• I may ask you to provide further information to support your comment.
 If such information is not provided, I may refuse to publish your comment.

 (Page first published 1998.
-Comments on this page dated prior to 2009 have been imported from earlier version.)
+Comments on this page dated prior to 2009 have been imported from the earlier version.)

 Shortcut to this page: http://delarue.net/bigcats.htm